open/close all folders

 - Odd Friendship: With Naruko.

-- Peek-a-Bangs: Which covers his left-eye.
-In his third year, he parts his bangs so he has a strand running down the middle and fringe framing either side of his face, similar to the original hairstyle of Rukia from Bleach.
+- Peek-a-Bangs: Which covers his left eye (usually - it switches from panel to panel).
+In his third year, he sometimes parts his bangs so he has a strand running down the middle and fringe framing either side of his face.
+It's mostly present on color illustrations.

 - The Quiet One: Rarely speaks.